Tenancy and Leasehold Agreement Management privacy notice

 Your privacy is very important to South Holland District Council.

 South Holland District Council is the Data Controller responsible for the personal information you may provide in relation to managing your tenancy or leasehold agreement.
-Our Data Protection Officer, Mark Stinson, can be contacted by phone on 01775 761161, via email: email@example.com or by writing to us at Legal Services, South Holland District Council, Priory Road, Spalding, Lincolnshire.
-PE11 2XE.
+Our Data Protection Officer can be contacted by phone on 01775 761161, via email firstname.lastname@example.org or by writing to us at:

-Your data will be processed by Compass Point Business Services (East Coast) Ltd (CPBS) a company which is owned and controlled by East Lindsey and South Holland District Councils.
-Compass Point's Data Protection Officer can be contacted by phone on 01507 613303, via email: firstname.lastname@example.org, or in writing to Data Protection Officer, Compass Point Business Services, Tedder Hall, Manby Park, Louth, Lincolnshire LN11 8UP
+Your data will be processed by Public Sector Partnership Services Ltd (PSPS), formerly known as Compass Point Business Services, a company which is owned and controlled by East Lindsey and South Holland District Councils.
+PSPS's Data Protection Officer can be contacted via email email@example.com, by phone on 01507 613303, or in writing to:

 Why we need your personal data